dendronhq/dendron-site/vault/dendron.topic.commands.md

 - shortcuts: none

-Rename a note and all backlinks
+Rename a note and all backlinks.

+If the title is the same as what Dendron would autogenerate (kebab-case capitalized), then refactor will change the title as well.
+Otherwise, it will preserve the existing title.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/command-rename.gif)